baldzhiyski/Crossfit-Web-App/README.md

 Welcome to the CrossFit Web App repository!
 This project is designed to provide a comprehensive platform for managing CrossFit training schedules, events, user profiles, and more.
 Whether you're a CrossFit enthusiast, coach, or gym owner, this application aims to enhance your experience with intuitive features and seamless functionality.
 With this custom app I am trying to enhance my developer skills.

+## Functionality
+- The coaches and the admins are added with static data , using json files .
+Each coach and admin has an active account with the corresponding role.
+Each coach can also participate in a training session with the others , having unlimited membership until leaving the work.

 ## Features

 - **User Management**: Register, login, and manage user profiles with roles (participant, coach, admin).